Improvised explosive device goes off at Eagle Ridge Mall

-An improvised explosive device (IED) goes off at Eagle Ridge Mall.
-Lake Wales fire responded to and alarm call that turned into a structure fire call at around 5:30 p.m.
+Two improvised explosive devices (IEDs) go off at Eagle Ridge Mall.
+Lake Wales fire crews responded to an alarm call at 451 Eagle Ridge Drive around 5:30 p.m.
 Sunday.

-When fire crews arrived on scene they saw smoke coming from a corridor located next to the mall entrance of JCPenney.
-The fire department located an IED that had been detonated in the corridor.
-Fire crews also found another backpack in the same corridor with another possible IED device in it.
+When fire crews arrived at the location, they saw smoke coming from a corridor located next to the mall entrance of JCPenney.
+The fire department located two pipe bomb type devices that ignited in the corridor of the building.

-No one was injured in the explosion, but the celling and corridor wall did sustain damage.
+No one was injured in the explosions, but the celling and corridor wall did sustain damage.

 The mall was evacuated.